Peakboard/peakboard-templates.github.io/_templates/IT-Admin-Ticket-Board/en.md

 # possible data sources

-This template uses an Excel data source to simulate a connection to a ticket system.
-In a real scenario, the data would of course be pulled directly from a ticket system via an API.
-An API is available for almost every common ticket system, we use Zendesk internally but also Jira, Jira Service Desk, Bugzilla, Redmine or others should not be a problem.
-For this you can use our standard interfaces such as JSON, XML, CSV, OData, REST API.
-But also with database based systems this would be possible: ODBC, MS SQL Server, Oracle, MySQL, PostgreSQL, MongoDB and [many more](https://peakboard.com/en/data-connections/).
+This template simulates the connection to a ticket system via an Excel data source.
+Via an API you can pull the data directly to your helpdesk, such as Zendesk, Jira, Jira Service Desk, Bugzilla, Redmine or many others.
+Use standard interfaces such as JSON, XML, CSV, OData, REST-API.
+Database based systems are also possible, like ODBC, MS SQL Server, Oracle, MySQL, PostgreSQL, MongoDB and [many more](https://peakboard.com/en/data-connections/).